IntegerMan/GOAP/README.md

 ## Dependencies
 The current implementation of `DomainState`depends on `System.Collections.Immutable.ImmutableDictionary<,>`.
 I'd like to drop this dependency further down the line for easier deployment and better performance.

-## Why use this implementation?
-There are (a lot of) other implementations of GOAP out there.
-Many of them will offer more features and better integration for certain use cases.
-This implementation provides a regressive planner, which I personally haven't found in other .NET based solutions.
-If you want or need to explore deep and wide, searching from the goal state can give a significant performance advantage.

-Send me a message if you know of other implementations that do it this way - I would love to take a look :)